orels1/shaders.orels.sh/src/pages/docs/inspector/overview.md

 ### Headers

 Headers are used to group properties together.
 The H1 top-level headers generate foldouts, while H2 headers simply appear as bold labels.
+H3 is uses the minibold label style.

 To add a header, simply add the following property to the list of your shader properties